Jeff900/hh2025code/README.md

 Note: in the code and the documentation it is assumed we are looking to the front of the badge.
 This is when you can read the Hacker Hotel logo in a normal way.

 ## Default mode
-* switch1 -
+* switch1 - change team (team 1 (red) or team 2 (green))
 * switch2 -
 * btn1 - Select previous ledmode (see topic ledmode)
 * btn2 - Select next ledmode (see topic ledmode)
 * s1 - this is the "trigger".
 You can move it to both sides and push it.
 In the code "moving to both sides" is defined as left and right so we stick to that here.
-..* - to the left: change banana mode
+  * to the left: change banana mode
-..* - to the right: shoot
+  * to the right: shoot
-..* - push: reload
+  * push: reload

+* led1 to led5 - individually controlled LEDs.
+See ledmode section for usage.

 * irin
 * irled